Ella was born in 1991 and grew up in northern New South Wales. She is an award-winning poet and editor.

 Ella’s first collection, Dead Bolt, was released in June 2020.
 Her second collection of poetry will explore questions about consumption and inheritance, memory and dwelling, aging and rebuilding.
 Can a house ever really be empty?
 Can a city?
 Do traces remain even if nobody has ever lived there?
 What should be done with empty places – houses, hotels, towns, cities?

 Abandoned, empty and unfinished buildings all over the world are symptoms of overconsumption, housing insecurity, declining or aging populations, environmental disaster; they are emblematic of deep-seated social, cultural and economic anxieties.

 Ella has received the Mick Dark Flagship Fellowship for Environmental Writing to commence work on this project in 2020, supported by a three-week residency at Varuna, the Writers House.
-She has been invited to continue her work on the manuscript as part of Bundanon’s artist-in-residence program later in the year.
+She has been invited to continue her work on the manuscript as part of Bundanon’s artist-in-residence program.